csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2024-07-03-downloading-video-using-script.md

 ---
-title: "Downloading Video Using A Bat Script"
+title: "Downloading Video Using A Bat Script And yt-dlp"
 ---
 `yt-dlp` is the command-line tool used to download videos from YouTube and other supported sites.
-It's an extended version of youtube-dl with additional features and improvements.

 While there are online platforms that facilitate the task, there are also specialized libraries developed by groups or individual developers.
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) library offers a comprehensive tool for video downloading from YouTube.
-In this document we will explore the process of downloading videos using `yt-dlp` and `a batch file with .bat extension` in a `Windows` operating system.
+In this document we will demostrate the basic usage of it and then try focus on the details of the project.

 Please keep in mind there could be copyright issues if you monetize or use this commercially.

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/yt-dlp-post.png" class="img-fluid" alt="ytdlp post">

-Although the development team tries to keep the software up to date, it should be noted that what matters is how YouTube reacts to it.
+Although the development team successfully manages to keep the software up to date, it should be noted that what matters is how YouTube reacts to it.
 In libraries that provide such unofficial APIs, loss of functions due to changes over time is common.

 ## Overview

 `yt-dlp` is an enhanced fork of the widely-used `youtube-dl` tool, extending its functionality with new features and improvements.
-It supports a broad array of websites, offering versatility for different video sources.
+It supports a broad array of websites, offering options for different video sources.
 With yt-dlp, users can download videos in various formats and qualities, and it also provides options for downloading subtitles and playlists.

-* It can be made by online tools but a strong alternative is using an executable.
 * I created `scripts` and `bin` directory in my `D:\` disk.
 * In `scripts` folder I got a file named `yt.bat`.
 * In `bin` folder i got four files named `ffmpeg.exe`, `ffplay.exe`, `ffprobe.exe` and `yt-dlp.exe`.